How to enable hardware virtualization in UEFI (BIOS) on Windows 11

 8. Click the Restart button.

-9. Open the Configuration, Security, or Advanced page (the page’s name will depend on your motherboard manufacturer).
+9. Open the Configuration, Security, or Advanced page (the name of the page will depend on your motherboard manufacturer).

 12. Save the UEFI (BIOS) settings (usually by pressing the F10 key).

-Once you complete the steps, the computer will have virtualization enabled at the hardware level, and you can enable your preferred hypervisor to run virtual machines on Windows 11.
+Once you complete the steps, the computer will enable virtualization at the hardware level, and you can now configure your preferred hypervisor (such as Microsoft Hyper-V) to run virtual machines on Windows 11.

-Alternatively, you can also access the Windows Recovery Environment (WinRE) from Automatic Repair.
+Alternatively, you can access the Windows Recovery Environment (WinRE) from Automatic Repair.

-Usually, if you have a Dell system, you will need to enable “Virtualization” and “Virtualization for Direct-IO (or VT-d)” from the “Advanced > Virtualization” or “Virtualization Support > Virtualization” tab.
+If you have a Dell system, you will usually need to enable “Virtualization” and “Virtualization for Direct-IO (or VT-d)” from the “Advanced > Virtualization” or “Virtualization Support > Virtualization” tab.

-On an HP system, you will need to enter the “Configuration” tab and then select the “Virtualization Technology” option.
-In some HP systems, you’ll have to enter the “System Security” tab from the “Security” menu and then enable the “Virtualization Technology (VTx)” option.
+On an HP system, you must enter the “Configuration” tab and then select the “Virtualization Technology” option.
+In some HP computers, you’ll have to enter the “System Security” tab from the “Security” menu and then enable the “Virtualization Technology (VTx)” option.

-If you have a desktop computer with a motherboard from ASRock, Gigabyte, Asus, EVGA, or another manufacturer, you will need to check the device documentation because almost every model has a different way to enable this feature.
+If you have a desktop computer with a motherboard from ASRock, Gigabyte, Asus, EVGA, or another manufacturer, you must check the device documentation because almost every model has a different way to enable this feature.

 To enable virtualization by booting into the UEFI firmware on Intel or AMD motherboards, use these steps: